Skip to main content

 A Pastor's Take on Project 2025

-It's getting close to the 2024 elections and I'm tired already.
+It's getting close to the 2024 elections and I'm tired.
 American society seems to be crumbling, and I feel that regardless of how things play out, it's going "to get real."

-When you go to their website it opens with "Project 2025 is a historic movement, brought together by over 100 respected organizations from across the conservative movement, to take down the Deep State and return the government to the people."
+When you go to the Project 2025 website it opens with "Project 2025 is a historic movement, brought together by over 100 respected organizations from across the conservative movement, to take down the Deep State and return the government to the people."
 What is the Deep State?
 As far as I know there is no Deep State but let's scare people into thinking there is.

 Who are these 100 respected organizations?
 They are organizations like the American Family Association, Family Policy Alliance, Liberty University, Moms for Liberty, Tea Party Patriots to name a few.
 Common theme is that all of these organizations want to strip individuals of basic rights that cis-gender, white, males have benefited from.
 There are some organizations that represent BIPOC communities, but their policies still would strip rights from another group.

 What's on the line: abolishing the Department of Education, dismantling the Department of Homeland Security, going back to relying on fossil fuels and rolling back environmental protection policies, cutes to Medicare and Medicaid, women's health regulations, terminating DEI (diversity, equity and inclusion) programs and allowing for sexual and gender identity discrimination.
 This is a very short list.
-I don't see an area of American society that wouldn't be affected by this playbook getting used.
+I don't see an area of American society that wouldn't be affected.

 This "project" will hurt people more than it will help anyone who isn't in the top 1% of the American economy.
 And the worst is that this will target those who are "meek," "the lowly," "the most vulnerable among us."
 Cutting affordable healthcare and healthcare period to individuals is not caring for the vulnerable.
 Walking about any progress American society has made in regard to our racist, homophobic, transphobic, xenophobic past (and present) doesn't tend to the outsider or stranger as Jesus talks about in the Gospels so often.